-Ian Robertson is a BBC Rugby Commentator and Former Scotland International.
+Ian Robertson is a former BBC Rugby Commentator and Former Scotland International.

 Educated at Aberdeen and Cambridge University, Ian won a rugby ‘Blue’ at both.